 - 1. Find a level piece of ground then lay the tent flat on the ground with the door facing the desired direction. - 2.
-Next, stake down the 4 corners of the tent.
-Make sure the tent is pulled tight; all stakes should be pushed or hammered into the ground at a 20-30 degree angle toward the tent. - 3.
-Using a trekking pole, handle down, insert the trekking pole tip into the grommet at the top of each peak.
-Then secure the guy line to the ground using a stake. - 4.
-After securing the peaks, use the remaining 2 stakes to pull out the sides using the side guy lines.
+Next stake down the 4 corners of the tent.
+Make sure the tent is pulled tight; all stakes should be pushed or hammered into the ground at a 20-30 degree angle toward the tent. - To use our extension piece first remove the adjustable bottom section from the handle section of the trekking poles. - 4.
+Then insert the bottom section from each pole into each end of the extension piece.
+If it catches pinch the plastic ends. - 5.
+With the rubber tips attached insert the trekking pole into the peak of the tent and extend the pole until tight.
+The metal tips will rip the tent. - Finally zip up and stake out the vestibule and guy lines.